Exo-TiC/ExoTiC-LD/docs/source/views/api/api.rst

 -----------

 The available limb-darkening laws are listed here.
 These functions are utilised by the corresponding StellarLimbDarkening methods shown above.
-Function forms of each law can be seen by clicking into the functions.
+Functional forms of each law can be seen by clicking into the functions.

 .. toctree::